bigalr8/liri-node-app/README.md

 ## Components
 * `keys.js` - Contains the code to export the Spotify credentials from the environment variables which were loaded by the "dotenv" package
-* `LIRI recording URL.txt` - Contains the URL of the screentastify recording of the app running for each operation and default, with the output being streamed to the console.
 * `liri.js` - Contains the Node.JS javascript code for the app.
-*
 * `node_modules/` - Contains the node packages used by the app
 * `package.json` - Contains manifest data about the external package used by the app as well the urls for the git repo and issue list for the app
 * `package-lock.json` - Contains version and location information for every module from every external package used by the app